Huawei Ascend P2 Android phone (preview)

 - No expandable memory

 If you’re looking for a reasonably cheap Android smartphone with a 4G data connection, Huawei wants your attention.
-The Ascend P2 is designed to compete with high-end smartphones without breaking the bank.
+The Ascend P2 is designed to compete with high-end smartphones without breaking the bank -- it makes some compromises to do so, but it should be good value.

 Price$ 504.00 (AUD)